chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 This is important, because unlike the other two Harbingers she mentioned (Arlecchino and Sandrone), she mentioned Signora by her *real name*, Rosalyne.
 You see, the Harbingers are usually introduced and referred to by their codenames, because that's what reinforces their role as the Harbingers, not as vulnerable human beings.
 Using her true name like this is a deliberate way to reframe her in a more positive way, as it strips away the intimidating Harbinger persona and instead humanizes her as _the woman behind the mask_.
 Also, notice how she still seems to be shaken by her death, as evidenced by her pausing and telling the MC to give her their hand before mentioning Rosalyne.
 That's a clear sign of pity-baiting, and it's essentially Hoyo nudging the audience to empathize with her on a personal level, not just as a villain archetype.

-After the huge blunder they did with Signora, Hoyo seems to have developed a formula on how to turn "morally grey" characters into sympathetic, playable ones:
-1. **Antagonistic introduction.** Each of these characters is first positioned as a threat or obstacle to the Traveler or their allies.
-At first, the player is meant to view them with suspicion or fear.
+After the huge blunder they did with Signora, Hoyo seems to have developed a formula on how to turn "morally grey" characters into sympathetic, playable ones.
+At first, they're introduced as a threat to the Traveler or their allies, so the player is primed to react to them negatively.
+Many Harbingers and people with ties to the Abyss are positioned like this, such as Wanderer, Arlecchino, Sandrone, or Skirk.

-   * Wanderer: Manipulative, arrogant, and dangerous.
-   * Arlecchino: Cold and ruthless, intimidating towards Furina.
-   * Skirk: Tied to the abyss and enigmatic.
-2. **Tragic backstory reveal.** We then dive into why they became this way, and the player begins to empathize.
-Each story is devastating:
-   * Wanderer: "Betrayed" by everyone he tried to love, manipulated by the Fatui.
-   * Arlecchino: Raised under cruel conditions, forced to suppress her emotions due to her cursed bloodline.
-   * Skirk: Survivor of a genocide, haunted by trauma, and forced to bury her past.
+Later on, they begin to reveal their tragic backstory, why things are the way they are, so the player would empathize to them.
+If you look at the animated shorts, quests, or character stories of these characters, you'll figure out why.
+Wanderer thinks he was "betrayed", Arlecchino was an orphan of the House of the Hearth, Sandrone couldn't let go of the thoughts of Alain (her creator), while Skirk survived a planet-scale genocide.

-3. **Re-contextualization.** Now that we know the pain, the cold exterior is reframed as a defense mechanism.
-They're not necessarily "evil", just morally grey, and they only appear to be villains because it's their coping mechanism after everything they've been through.
+Now that we know the pain, the cold exterior is then reframed as a coping mechanism, revealing the qualities that make them human (or at least in the case of Wanderer and Sandrone, machines with human emotions).
 Their flaws are humanized, and Hoyo builds them up not as antagonists, but as people.
-4. **Path to playability.** They finally go through a redemption path and be on good terms with the Traveler.
-Then the banner hits.
-This creates emotional investment, which translates directly into sales.
+Eventually, they have a redemption arc and be on good terms with the Traveler, and they drop the banner.

 Columbina explicitly ties Rosalyne to a positive value: "It's important to always express gratitude to others".
 That is not something you write about a villain you intend to keep buried, and it's exactly what "Step 3" of the pity-bait formula looks like: re-contextualizing negative traits by highlighting a sympathetic core.
 This also means that Arlecchino's voice line wasn't a fluke, but rather foreshadowing, and now we've got another Harbinger reinforcing the same narrative shift.
 You don't just pity-bait her like this and then double down on it *years* after the fact unless if you're setting up a payoff.